 Small Public Art Projects are selected through an Expression of Interst and Committee review.
 Check out our Small Public Art Projects page for more information about this program.

 Large Public Art Projects are selected by an ad hoc commissioning committee assembled by the City's Art Committee.
 Each selection committee is unique.
 A selection committee includes a member of the Art Committee, a local artist, a technical advisor, an individual connected to the project/site, and a member of the general public.
 A selection committee reviews and evaluates all submissions, selects an artist for a project, and then puts forward a recommendation to City Council to commission the selected artist.

-The City of Lethbridge Art Committee establishes project-specific Commissioning Committees for large public art projects on an ad hoc basis.
-Commissioning Committees are tasked with reviewing and selecting projects.
-Selected projects are then brought to City Council for approval.
-The City of Lethbridge Art Committee is currently seeking artist representatives and community representatives to serve on large project Commissioning Committees.
-The City of Lethbridge Art Committee attempts to engage a wide spectrum of artists and community members in this process.
-Commissioning Committees typically review submitted artist proposals and project descriptions, as well as support material.
-For more information, please review the Public Art Commissioning Roster.
+The City of Lethbridge Art Committee establishes project-specific commissioning committees for public art projects on an ad hoc basis.
+Commissioning committees are tasked with reviewing and selecting projects.
+The City of Lethbridge Public Art Committee maintains a roster of artist representatives and community representatives available to serve on project commissioning committees.
+The City of Lethbridge Public Art Committee strives to engage a wide spectrum of artists and community members in art selection processes.

 For more information on the committee commission roster, please review information document below or contact firstname.lastname@example.org.